 As you may know, I’m a huge fan of beautiful architecture, so let us pause the words for a moment to savor more photos of Westport House.

 So what about the best place to stay in Westport?
+(We were guests of the following hotel, and this is an affiliate link, but all opinions are our own.)
 We LOVED our time at Knockranny House Hotel (click for availability and rates), which perches on a serene hill above the town.
 Doesn’t it look magical in this photo?

 Knockranny House Hotel is known for its incredible food, impeccable service, and luxurious amenities.
 I wish I could show you a photo of the grand indoor swimming pool and spa, but I couldn’t bring my camera in there for fear of getting it splashed.
 Instead, I will attempt to convey how much we enjoyed our time at the hotel with Devi’s smile during our multi-part, scrumptious breakfast.